klampotang/Work-Tracker-iOS-App/README.md

 2. Open `WorkTracker.xcodeproj` in Xcode.
 3. Select a simulator or connected device and press **Run** (⌘R).

-No external dependencies or package manager setup required — the project uses only Apple frameworks (SwiftUI, Charts, Foundation).
+No external dependencies or package manager setup required — the project uses only Apple frameworks (SwiftUI, SwiftData, Charts, Foundation).